-I don’t know much about playing poker, but I do know a bit about breaking curses.
+I don’t know much about playing online poker at sites like qarchive.org, but I do know a bit about breaking curses.
 They’re both tricky propositions.
 You’ve gotta keep your eyes on the details.
 And it always helps to have some luck on your side.

 I saw George R. R. Martin at a loud, crowded Saturday night Worldcon party in 2008.
 It was in Denver, Colorado.
 Back when I attended conventions in those days, I walked around with a metal portfolio surgically attached to my left armpit.
 Not ‘really’ surgically attached, but you wouldn’t know it, seeing as I carried it with me from the moment I left my hotel room for breakfast until the wee hours after bars closed.
 The case was stacked with an ever-changing rotation of my book cover and magazine artwork.
 Those pages were my calling card, as I crisscrossed conventions, hustling for jobs in the SFF publishing world.

 I still hustle, but thankfully I don’t need to heft that case everywhere.
 That night, I was with some of my friends and I walked up to George.
 I introduced myself.
 I asked if maybe sometime later I could show him the art in that portfolio because I would love to work with him someday.
 He said, “I already know who you are, John.”

 And then George proceeded to rattle off several book titles that had my cover illustrations on them.
 He lobbed those mentions effortlessly, shuffling invisible index cards in his brain.
 It was an impressive bit of recall.
 “Don’t worry.
 We’ll work together someday,” he said.
 We shook hands, and I walked away with my friends, thinking that he was the coolest for being able to remember all of that on-the-fly, but I figured he was probably just being nice.

 Turns out George is more than ‘nice’.
 Turns out he wasn’t kidding.